osotorrio/secure_privacy_test/README.md

 ## Task 1 simplications

 - The business model of the application has been minimized for the purpose of the exercise.
 It is a collection of tweets published by different users.
-- Since the exercise has little business rules, it is just a CRUD, no business logic layer has implemented.
+- Since the exercise has little business rules, it is just a CRUD, no business logic layer has been implemented.
 - For that reason there are just some unit tests.
 But all API endpoints have been covered by integration tests.
 - Application and integration tests are both running against the local database.
 In a real application we would have a database for each environment.
 - No logging framework has been used.
 Obviously in a production application we should log information of how the application is behaving.